fin1te/medspace_v1/README.md

 intend to make further versions of this app as i learn more about data structures and algorithm, as well as Android Studio.
 ---
-This project is by no means under any Github Licenses or Open Sources (Not yet atleast).
-If you want to contribute to this project, get in touch with me with your idea by creating an issue in this Repository.
+[//]: # "This project is by no means under any Github Licenses or Open Sources"
+[//]: # "(Not yet atleast).
+If you want to contribute to this project, get in touch"
----
+[//]: # "with me with your idea by creating an issue in this Repository."

 ### Thanks and have a nice day! ^_^ ❤